8hobbies/material-ui-autonumeric/docs/src/pages/index.md

 To report a bug, visit the [issue tracker][].

-After obtaining the source code, first run `npm install` within the source directory.
+After obtaining the source code, first run `npm install` from the source directory.
 To run test, run `npm run test-once`.
 To build for production, run `npm pack`.
-To build the documentation, run `npm run doc`.
+To build the documentation, run `npm install` from the `docs/` directory and then run `npm run doc` from the root source directory.

 To send your contribution, open a [pull request][].